pspepp3r/blogginit/README.md

     ```bash
     npm install
+    composer require
     ```

 4. Configure the environment variables in a `.env` file.
-5. Start the development server:
+5. Generate Application key:

     ```bash
-    npm start
+    php blogginig app:generate
     ```
+6. Open with a choice web server (Apache recommended)

 ## Usage

-1. Open your browser and navigate to `http://localhost:3000`.
+1. Open your browser and navigate to the URL specified by the browser configuration (most likely `http://localhost:80/`.
 2. Register or log in to your account.
 3. Start creating and managing your blog posts.